 This course provides students with the opportunity to further develop professional knowledge, experience and competence, in conventional and conformal low to medium level clinical procedures, by participating in professional skill labs at University and by attending a professional placement at an accredited radiation therapy clinical centre.
 The labs must be passed to be allowed to attend professional placement, and pass the course.
-This course is mandatory and must be passed in order to progress in the Bachelor of Medical Radiation Science (Radiation Therapy).
+This course is mandatory and must be passed in order to progress in the Bachelor of Medical Radiation Science (Radiation Therapy) Bachelor of Medical Radiation Science (Honours) (Radiation Therapy).

-1. Demonstrate competence in the design and quality assurance checking of basic level treatment plans, and implementation of plans into treatment
+1. Demonstrate competence in the design and quality assurance checking of basic and medium level treatment plans, and implementation of plans into treatment

 2. Evaluate plans against ICRU criteria and ensure that they meet recognised and accepted criteria (ICRU 50/62)

-3. Apply and participate in basic level radiation therapy treatment, planning and simulation procedures
+3. Participate in basic and medium level radiation therapy treatment, planning and simulation procedures

 4. Demonstrate a professional attitude towards members of the public and other health care workers

-5. Demonstrate effective communication to members of the public and other health care workers, such as information gathering, active listening and empathy
+5. Apply effective communication to members of the public and other health care workers, such as information gathering, active listening and empathy

 6. Practice within an ethical and legal framework